argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 The HDF code should be such that a single HDF file is used per checkpoint/analysis file/etc.
 An entire campaign might generate thousands of containers which might be some overhead on an individual to manage so many containers.
 As such, it might be beneficial to convert the code to write each checkpoint/time step into a HDF Group and then a single HDF file can be used for the entire campaign.
-This solution is more DAOS specific, as it will be functionally compatible on any system, however a traditinoal PFS may loose the entire contents of the file if a failure occurs during write while DAOS will be resilent to those failures and rollback to a previous good version.
+This solution is more DAOS specific, as it will be functionally compatible on any system, however a traditinoal PFS may lose the entire contents of the file if a failure occurs during write while DAOS will be resilent to those failures and rollback to a previous good version.

 ## DFS
 DFS is the user level API for DAOS.